npgsql/efcore.pg/doc/mapping/json.md

 ## Querying JSON columns

-Saving and loading documentsthese documents wouldn't be much use without the ability to query them.
+Saving and loading documents these documents wouldn't be much use without the ability to query them.
 You can express your queries via the same LINQ constructs you are already using in EF Core:

 # [POCO Mapping](#tab/poco)